zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-mvc-application.md

 > ### Instantiating the InputFilter
 >
+> The `InputFilterPluginManager` is used instead of directly instantiating the
+> input filter to ensure we get the filter and validator plugin managers
+> injected.
+This allows to use custom registered filters and validators.
+>
-> The `InputFilterPluginManager` calls the `init` method _after_ instantiating the input filter and injecting it with a factory composing all the various plugin-manager services.
+> Additionally the `InputFilterPluginManager` calls the `init` method _after_
+> instantiating the input filter.

 ### Register Controller